wolf-plugins/wolf-shaper/README.md

 ## Install

 You can find some precompiled plugin binaries in the [Releases](https://github.com/wolf-plugins/wolf-shaper/releases) tab.
-Some packages are also available for Ubuntu and Arch Linux:
+Some packages are also available for various operating systems:

 ### Ubuntu
 Download the plugin from the [pdesaulniers/wolf PPA](https://launchpad.net/~pdesaulniers/+archive/ubuntu/wolf):